swc-nw/r-novice-gapminder/09-vectorisation.md

 > * To understand vectorised operations in R.
 >

-One of the nice features of R is that most of its functions are vectorised, that is the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
+Most of R's functions are vectorised, meaning that the function will operate on all elements of a vector without needing to loop through and act on each element one at a time.
 This makes writing code more concise, easy to read, and less error prone.